monsoonmaelstrom/book2/book2.md

 “Why do you want Michael to come?”
 I ask.
 “Shouldn’t you keep him here?
 Safe?”

-John sighs, and drags a hand over his face.
-“Your mother told us my parents decades ago that there would come a time where they wouldn’t be able to sit this out.
+John sighs, and rubs a hand over his face.
+“Your mother told my parents decades ago that there would come a time where they wouldn’t be able to sit this out.
 It appears that she was, unfortunately, right.”

 “In Firgasu, we repressed and discouraged the use of magic more stringently than in any other polity,” Robert says.

 “I’m aware.”

+There have been many deaths in Firgasu over the years.
+Some of whom may have deserved it, but many more that were probably like me.
+Just minding their own business until someone caught on to what they were.
+The hypocrisy of it is ridiculous.

-“We hope that by doing so, we could create a better, more fair society.
+“We hoped that by doing so, we could create a better, more fair society.
 And maybe if the ruling families of the other polities had acted similarly, or maybe if they were all like you and your mother, that would have worked.
 But they didn’t, and they’re not, and we’ve hamstrung ourselves.”

 *Like me and* my *mother?* I want to ask, because it seems like we know very different people.
 But I don’t.
+It just goes to show they have absolutely no idea what they’re talking about.
 Davy should be proud of my restraint.

-Instead I say, “What exactly are you asking for?”
+Instead I say, “What, exactly, are you asking for?”

 “They need to be taught magic.
 Both of them.
 And there’s no one here qualified to do it.”

-“Do you understand that you are asking for my mother to torture your children?”
+“Do you understand that you are asking for my mother to torture your grandchildren?”
 I ask to be clear.

 Robert looks at Davy, and Davy nods.
 “Whatever you think you know about Alexandria and her methods, I can guarantee you are missing large chunks of information.
 Alexandria is as likely to kill your grandchildren as she is to send them back to you as functional magic users.
 She would not regret their loss should she kill them.”

 “You survived,” Amelia notes.

 I look her in the eyes hard.
 “I still regularly have nightmares about my childhood.
-The kind of nightmares where you wake up shaking and unable to breathe.
+The kind of nightmares where you wake up unable to breathe.
 The kind of nightmares you have to spend all day shaking off.
 I have panic attacks all the time.”

 I see her swallow.

 “It’s possible she decides to stab you to test out whether or not you can heal the damage fast enough.
-Or worse, she stabs your cousin to see if you’re good enough to keep him alive!”
+Or worse, she stabs your cousin to see if you’re good enough to keep him alive.”

 My eyes dart to Davy, and he lifts his shirt, displaying a two inch scar near his right kidney.